vigliensoni/CART210-glossary/data-science.md

 Data science is closely tied to contemporary technologies such as machine learning, artificial intelligence, and big data frameworks.
 These technologies support automated processes, content recommendation algorithms, and targeted advertising.
-For example, Netflix uses data science to recommend shows, while Facebook tailors ads tospecific user demographics, both approaches shaping the way media is consumed and monetized (Gomez-Uribe and Hunt 2015). [^gomez-uribe,hunt15algorythm]
+For example, Netflix uses data science to recommend shows, while Facebook tailors ads tospecific user demographics, both approaches shaping the way media is consumed and monetized. [^gomez-uribe,hunt15algorythm]

 [^dhar13data]: Dhar, Vikram.
 2013.
 "Data Science and Prediction."
 Communications of the ACM 56(12): 64-73.